 All that said, here’s the big picture: don’t be sloppy and get yourself and the newsroom in trouble for copyright violations.
 It could lead to legal consequences and undermines the work of photographers.
 And it’s not a good look.

 Check the rights for every photo you want to use.
-There are a small number of photos that don’t require any form of attribution, but these are rare.
-It’s safer to always assume attribution is required in the form of a photographer credit.
+It’s safe to always assume attribution is required in the form of a photographer credit.

 Once you understand those rules: finding and downloading Creative Commons images is easy.
 CreativeCommons.org has a search feature, as does Flickr.
 Pexels and Pixabay have huge databases images that can be used for projects.
 There are more images available for you to use legally without paying a cent than ever before.

 Google Image search also allows you to sort results by their usage rights.
 Check out this screengrab of how to filter via the “Usage Rights” tool.